wp-plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Update the translation for the following language: French, Russian, German, Sweden, Italian, Spanish, Hungarian and Portuguese.
 = 1.5.0 =
 * Add the taxonomy
 * Feature to add a nofollow attribute to the page, post and custom post type links